Sven-I-Am/chatroom-exercise/README.md

     * A login screen and chat screen
       * chat screen becomes available after login button gets clicked
       * no input required yet, that's for after lunch
+  * added required to username input field
+  * can now display current active users
+  * users update when new user joins
+  * users can disconnect, user-list gets updated using the socket.id to identify who left
+    * using the `array.findIndex();` method as explained [on w3schools](https://www.w3schools.com/jsref/jsref_findindex.asp)
+  * added `/commands` to the chatroom
+    * first command is `/kick <userName>` -> kicks the target out of the room by refreshing their window

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete